Frequently Asked Questions

 How is injection controlled to avoid fracturing the cap rock?

-How is CO2 plume movement predicted?
+How is CO2 plume movement predicted and tracked?

 Geological and engineering models are used to predict the vertical and areal movement of carbon dioxide (CO2) through the reservoir.